UW picks former Navy lawyer with big personality to lead law school

 That record of scholarship and research is one of the reasons why a UW search committee chose Barnes to be the school’s next law-school dean.

-“If I could use one word to describe him, it is ‘authentic,’ ” said Sean Sullivan, the dean of the UW’s pharmacy school, who headed the search committee.
+“If I could use one word to describe him, it is ‘authentic,’” said Sean Sullivan, the dean of the UW’s pharmacy school, who headed the search committee.
 “When you spend 10 minutes with him, you know who he is.
 There is nothing hidden there.
 That authenticity really helps him connect with people.”

 Barnes comes to the UW as law schools emerge from a nearly decade-old slump.
 After the start of the Great Recession, law-school applications declined while tuition soared.
 Many smart students pivoted to computer science and other tech fields.